Earning College Credit

 In your career, you may have received training or certification in a particular field related to your work.
 The American Council on Education regularly reviews training programs and evaluates how these programs can be converted into college credit.
 Goshen College accepts many of these recommendations when you provide an official transcript from the training organization.

 Goshen College recognizes the educational value of military training and experience, as defined by the American Council on Education.
 The first step to transferring the credits you have earned is to request a transcript from your military service.
-If you served in the Army, National Guard, or Army Reserve, you will need to request an AARTS transcript.
-If your service was in the Navy or Marines, you need to request a SMART transcript and either mail or fax it to the Center for Personal and Professional Development.
-The transcript will be mailed.
+If you served in the Army, Coast Guard, Marine Corps or Navy you will need to request a Joint Services Transcript (JST).
 You can also visit a local recruitment office for assistance.
-Goshen College accepts up to 20 hours of credit for military service.
+Goshen College accepts up to 20 hours of credit that is comparable in content to courses offered at a liberal arts college.

 If you find you are still in need of additional credits, you can take supplemental courses at Goshen College or other accredited colleges.
 Make sure to speak with us in the Adult Degree Programs before you enroll in additional coursework to verify the courses will meet your needs for graduation.